MiniZinc/libminizinc/en/solvers.rst

                      read backend-specific parameters from file (some backends) --writeParam <file>
-                     write backend-specific parameters to file (some backends) --keep-paths       this standard flattening option annotates every item in FlatZinc by its "flattening history".
+                     write backend-specific parameters to file (some backends) --readConcurrentParam <file>
+                     each of these commands specifies a parameter file of one concurrent solve (Gurobi only) --keep-paths       this standard flattening option annotates every item in FlatZinc by its "flattening history".
                      For MIP solvers, it additionally assigns each constraint's name as the first 255 symbols of that.
   --cbcArgs '-guess -cuts off -preprocess off -passc 1'